nitheeshsudireddy/HubSpot-Coding-Assessment/README.md

 ## Setup
-Load this project in VSCode from Git, or download and open as JAVA project Run the application and visit http://localhost:8080/HubSpot/api/processCalls Response: 200 OK
+Load this project in VSCode from Git, or download and open it as a JAVA project.
+Run the application and visit http://localhost:8080/HubSpot/api/processCalls Response: 200 OK